gvwilson/sensibleadventures/nardica/nardica.md

 Taken by a sudden restlessness, she spent five minutes rearranging her meager possessions before flopping down on her bed and pulling out her older's nature book.
-The giraffe, the tiger, the wolf with her sad, intelligent eyes...
+The giraffe, the tiger, the wolf with his sad, intelligent eyes...
+"Looks like Grandad!!!" was written beside the wolf in tiny curving script.
+Iffy had long ago decided that a girl had written that, a girl about her own age who had a family and more than just one friend.
 She slammed the book closed,
 tucked it under her pillow,
 and squeezed her eyes shut,